 Our partner, the Painted Dog Research Trust, is an environmentally self-sustaining campus of education and conservation for the Szinda Community outside of Victoria Falls.
 Beyond employment and educational opportunities provided to the local community, they are also building a conservation community center and the first Conservation Primary School in Africa.

 The Elephant Express trolley is a fantastic safari experience for kids with plenty of space to stretch out and safe, elevated game viewing of the game-rich Ngamo plains.
 With food and drinks aplenty, a toilet on board, Mom, Dad and the kiddos will have a great time.
 Land Rovers can't offer any of this, now can they?!

 8. THE PRICE IS RIGHT!

-Or, Customize your Family Adventure to Zimbabwe here:
+Or, contact us to customize your Family Adventure to Zimbabwe!